Vedad Ibišević: Hertha BSC

 Ibišević was loaned to Hertha BSC on 30 August 2015, making the deal permanent in July 2016.
 Ibišević debuted for his new club against VfB Stuttgart on 12 September 2015.
 On 22 September, he scored twice in a 2–0 home win over 1.
 FC Köln, ending a 25-game goal drought.
 On 3 October, Ibišević scored two goals in three minutes in a 3–0 win over Hamburger SV.
 On 17 October, Ibišević received a straight red card in the 18th minute against Schalke 04 for a challenge on Max Meyer in an eventual 2–1 loss, which got him suspended for four games.
 Ibišević scored his third brace of the season against Darmstadt 98 on 12 December to take his tally up to six for the season, with all his goals coming in pairs.

 On 18 August 2016, Ibišević was named club's captain by head coach Pál Dárdai, replacing Fabian Lustenberger, who wore the armband for three years.
 On 27 November he scored his 100th goal in Bundesliga and became only the sixth foreigner in league's history to do so.
 The following day, he signed a new three-year contract with the club.
 On 5 March 2017, Ibišević played his 250th game in Bundesliga.

 On 1 December 2018, in his 300th Bundesliga game, Ibišević scored a goal against Hannover 96.
-On 9 March 2018, in a match against Freiburg, Ibisevic scored an own goal, resulting in the 2–1 loss away from home.
-A week later, Ibisevic was subbed on for Salomon Kalou, taking the captain's armband during the latter stages of a home match against Borussia Dortmund.
+On 9 March 2018, in a match against Freiburg, Ibišević scored an own goal, resulting in the 2–1 loss away from home.
+A week later, Ibišević was subbed on for Salomon Kalou, taking the captain's armband during the latter stages of a home match against Borussia Dortmund.
 Having led the game twice, Hertha conceded in the 92nd minute making the score 3–2 to Dortmund.
-During the final minute of the game, Ibisevic was given a straight red card after VAR review, for throwing a ball and hitting the head of Dortmund keeper Roman Bürki.
+During the final minute of the game, Ibišević was given a straight red card after VAR review, for throwing a ball and hitting the head of Dortmund keeper Roman Bürki.

 Schalke 04

 On 3 September 2020, Ibišević signed a one-year contract with Schalke 04.
-Just twelve weeks later, Schalke announced that his contract with the club would be terminated on 31 December 2020.
+Just 12 weeks later, Schalke announced that his contract with the club would be terminated on 31 December 2020.